rapidsai/cuspatial/README.md

 `conda install -c rapidsai-nightly cuspatial`

 ## Install from Source
-To compile and install cuSpatial's C++ backend, please follow the following steps:
+To build and install cuSpatial from source:

 ### Install dependencies